Re-Kill

 Re-Kill is 2015 American horror film directed by Valeri Milev and written by Michael Hurst.
-It stars Scott Adkins, Bruce Payne, and Daniella Alonso as members of paramilitary group tasked with hunting down and destroying zombies after an outbreak.
+It stars Scott Adkins, Bruce Payne, and Daniella Alonso as members of a paramilitary group tasked with hunting down and destroying zombies after an outbreak.

 Plot

 A young girl returns home to find her parents missing and the house in disarray.
-She sits down to watch television, and the news reveals that five years earlier, a zombie outbreak killed off 4.5 billion people worldwide, 10 million of which are from the United States.
-After detonating a nuclear bomb over San Francisco and walling off New York City, the U.S. government declared the outbreak over and established a paramilitary force known as R-Division to hunt down and destroy the remaining zombies.
+She sits down to watch TV, and the news reveals that five years earlier, a zombie outbreak killed off 4.5 billion people worldwide, 10 million of whom are from the USA.
+After detonating a nuclear bomb over San Francisco and walling off NYC, the U.S. government declared the outbreak over and established a paramilitary force known as R-Division to hunt down and destroy the remaining zombies.
 The girl watches a reality TV series called Re-Kill that broadcasts live footage of R-Division squads.
-Commercials interrupt the show, showing attempts to repopulate the United States and reassure the populace.
+Commercials interrupt the show, showing attempts to repopulate the USA and reassure the populace.

 The show begins with a recap.
 An embedded journalist accompanies a squad on a raid to New Orleans, which has had reports of zombie activity.
 The squad is overrun, and only two people make it to a car: Alex Winston and the journalist.
 When the journalist stops speaking coherently and moans uncontrollably, Winston realizes she is infected and shoots her.
 The government promises that the situation is under control and clears out the zombies.
 Winston is reassigned to Division 8, which includes new recruit Tom Falkirk, former thief Omar Hernandez, immigrant Nguyen, Rose Matthews, "Grizzly" Adams, conspiracy theorist Trent Parker, and the squad leader, Sarge.

-Along with embedded journalists Jimmy and Bobby, Division 8 is sent to investigate reports of a family who are harboring reanimated members.
-Sarge explains that the outbreak spread so far because people could not give up hope their loved ones could be saved.
+Along with embedded journalists Jimmy and Bobby, Division 8 is sent to investigate reports of a family that is harboring reanimated members.
+Sarge explains that the outbreak spread so far because people could not give up hope that their loved ones could be saved.
 After neutralizing the human resistance, the soldiers rescue prisoners kept chained up for zombie food.
 One of the family members reveals that his sister, a zombie, is kept in the attic.
 Before she can be put down, she bites Tom, who is mercy-killed to prevent him from turning into a zombie.
 In interviews, Parker is dismissive of Tom's sacrifice, and Sarge says that it is a known risk of the job.